-In the world of advertising I am constantly astounded by how the approaches differ based upon the lenses we use.
-For example, it’s no secret that many at WrightIMC see the world through SEO-colored lenses by default.
-We tend to approach problems with the search engine results page in mind, unless we make a conscious effort do otherwise.
-In a world viewed through an SEO lens, every opportunity becomes a link.
+In the world of advertising, I am constantly astounded by how the approaches differ based on the lenses we use.
+For example, it’s no secret that many at WrightIMC see the world through an SEO-colored marketing lens by default.
+We tend to approach problems with the search engine results page in mind unless we make a conscious effort to do otherwise.
+In a world viewed through an SEO marketing lens, every opportunity becomes a link.
 It’s not about how many views something received, or how many followers you have.
 The question is – did it get a link?
 How many links did it get?
 Where the links that we got any good?
 Did that story affect the Google or Bing ranking of a particular keyword?

 Anyone who has ever gotten eyeglasses knows how difficult it can be to pick a lens.
 We’ve all been through the, “Does this one look clearer or this one?
 A or B?
 This one or this one?” – ad nauseum.
 And after a while, all the lenses can start to look the same – but if you get the wrong one, the results can be headaches and blurred vision.